CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/9 Software Quality - exam questions.md

 ### What’s the difference between an external and an internal quality attribute?
 And between a product and a process attribute?

-- **External vs. Internal**: External attributes relate to the system's behavior in its environment (e.g., usability), while internal attributes pertain to the software's description (e.g., code complexity).
+- **External vs. Internal**: External attributes relate to the system's behavior in its environment (e.g., usability), while internal attributes pertain to the software's description (e.g., understandability).
 - **Product vs. Process**: Product attributes describe the final deliverable, whereas process attributes describe the development method.

 ### What’s the distinction between correctness, reliability, and robustness?

-- **Correctness**: Conformance to specifications.
+- Correctness: system matches its specification (absolute).
-- **Reliability**: The probability of the software operating as expected over time.
+- Reliability: probability it behaves as expected over time (relative).
-- **Robustness**: The system’s ability to handle unspecified or abnormal circumstances.
+- Robustness: reasonable behavior under unspecified or abnormal conditions (vague).

 ### How can you express the “user friendliness” of a system?

-User-friendliness can be measured by the time users need to learn the system.
-This includes considerations for different user types, such as novices and experts.
+By measuring the time needed for users to learn the system, considering the target audience (novices, experts, operators, etc.).

 ### Can you name three distinct refinements of “maintainability”?
 What do each of these names mean?

-1.  **Repairability**: Effort required to fix defects.
+- Repairability: effort to fix defects. (= corrective maintenance)
-2.  **Adaptability**: Effort required to adjust to changing requirements.
+- Adaptability (Evolvability): effort to meet new requirements. (= perfective maintenance)
-3.  **Portability**: Effort required to transition to new platforms.
+- Portability: effort to move to a different environment. (= adaptive maintenance)

 ### What is meant with “short time to market”?
 Can you name 3 related quality attributes and provide definitions for each of them?